gilbo/atl/README.md

 This is a working space for sketching a tensor language.
 I am not placing a high degree of stress on portability right now.
 Please schedule time with me to iron out various portability issues if you want to get this working on Linux or Windows, your machine etc.

-## Notebooks
+## Early Notebooks

-Most of the work has been sketched in Notebooks and then copied into the `src/` files with some degree of editing.
+Most of the work has been sketched in notebooks and then copied into the `src/` files with some degree of editing.
 Perhaps a final version should edit the notebooks up to match the source exactly for posterity's sake.

 The notebooks *ought* to be read chronologically.
 That order is recorded here: